CharlesDuboisSAP/teched2025-AI160/exercises/javascript/ex1/README.md

 Try these queries to see how the agent interprets its prompt and uses tools:

 - `What PO items are overdue in Berlin?`
-- `Show me overdue items being delivered to Germany`
+- `Show me overdue items being delivered to Munich`

 In each of these calls, the AI agent will filter the PO items after it received all items from the S/4 system.